shivanand143/email-onebox/README.md

 1. Node.js version 18 or more
 2. Docker and Docker Compose install
 3. Google Gemini API key (for AI)
-4. Slack bot token and channel (if you want Slack message)
+4. Slack bot token and channel
-5. Little terminal knowledge

 ---